Soccer-1-0/tridentpad/README.md

 ## Firmware

+This hackpad uses QMK Firmware to set up the keys and keymap.
+I will use Vial later to reset the keys, but for now, the keys are simply the left 3x4 letters on a keyboard.

 ## Case

 The case is connected with 4x M3x16mm Screws and 4x M3x5mx4mm heatset insert.
 The case is printed in two parts and held together with the screws and inserts.